AIDASoft/podio/doc/templates.md

 ## Adding a new template
 All templates that are placed in the templates directory mentioned [above](#existing-templates) become immediately available to the template engine if it ends on `.jinja2`
 However, it is still necessary to actively fill them from the class generator.
-If the available information for the new templates is already enough and no further pre-processing is necessary, than they need to be added to `_get_filenames_templates` function in the `ClassGenerator`.
+If the available information for the new templates is already enough and no further pre-processing is necessary, than they need to be added to `_get_filenames_templates` function in the `ClassGeneratorBaseMixin`.
 The `prefix` and `postfix` dictionaries define how the template filename will be mapped to the generated files: `<prefix><template-filename><postfix>`.
 By default a `.h` and a `.cc` file will be generated, but this can be overridden by adding the template to the `endings` dictionary.
 With that in place it is now only neccessary to call `_fill_templates` with the appropriate template name and the pre processed data.
 Note that for most templates this means that they have to be filled for each datatype or component individually.

-If additional preprocessing is necessary, it will be necessary to also add that to the `ClassGenerator`.
+If additional preprocessing is necessary, it will be necessary to also add that to the the language specific generators.
 The main entry point to the generation is the `process` method which essentially just delegates to other methods.

 ## Available information in the templates

-The following gives an overview of the information that is available from the dictionary that is passed to the templates from the `ClassGenerator`.
+The following gives an overview of the information that is available from the dictionary that is passed to the templates from the different
 Each (top level) key in this dict is directly available as a variable in the Jinja2 templates, e.g.
 ```python
 component['includes'] = # list of includes